-Students have access to computers in the general computing labs in Olin and Maxey halls, the Hall of Science, and Penrose Library.
-These facilities house Windows 7 PCs, Intel Snow Leopard Macs, black & white Laserjet printers, color printers, scanners, and even large-format color plotter printing (available in the Multimedia Development Lab).
-Laptops are also available for checkout and use within the Library, offered on a first come first served basis for a four-hour checkout period.
+Students have access to computers in the general computing labs in Maxey Hall, the Hall of Science, and Penrose Library.
+These facilities house Windows 7 PCs, Macs, black & white Laserjet printers, color printers, scanners, and even large-format color plotter printing (available in the Maxey and Science Computer Labs by appointment).
+Laptops are also available for checkout and use within the Library, offered on a first come first served basis for a four-hour checkout period (PC, Mac, & Chromebook).
 The Multimedia Development lab in Hunter Conservatory offers high-end multimedia Intel Mac Pro's, multimedia software, slide scanning, slide recording, flatbed scanning, DVD-Rs and video editing equipment.
 Several academic departments, including art, music, math, geology, and physics provide specialized computer facilities for their students as well.

 If I'm planning on buying a computer, what do I need so I can connect to the network?

 An ethernet cable.
 That's it!
 If you don't already have one, they can be purchased quite cheaply at most office supply stores.
 They are also usually available in the Whitman bookstore.